 There are many ski tracks you can utilize depending on the level of difficulty desire, and if you don’t wish to ski then you can try snow tubing on the mountain.
 After a day on the slopes, you can make the most of different dining and après ski alternatives at Taos Ski Valley.

 Things To Do In Taos – If you want to check out a monument to excellent American homes from the Spanish Colonial Duration then go to La Hacienda del los Martinez.
 The previous home of the Martinez household, built in 1804 and a substantial area in the Spanish Empire due to trade routes, the house now has twenty one spaces on show that period 2 yards, and visitors can explore this uncommon museum and appreciate replicas of working life in a frontier town from years passed.

 There are likewise daily live presentations that portray traditions from the duration if the museum itself doesn’t provide you enough of a feel for the Santa Fe Trail routes.

 13. Earthship Biotecture World Head office and Visitor Center

-The Earthship Biotecture World Headquarters and Visitor Center is something of a rarity; it is a museum developed to display sustainability through “earthships,” sustainably built living quarters.
+Things To Do In Taos – The Earthship Biotecture World Headquarters and Visitor Center is something of a rarity; it is a museum developed to display sustainability through “earthships,” sustainably built living quarters.
 There is a purpose built gallery area where visitors can enjoy a self-guided tour of an earthship that serves to provide education on environmental concerns such as recycled water and solar energy.